 Use of positive mental images can be useful.
-Many parents have benefited from listening to a relaxation CD or MP3 such as Being a Happy Effective Parent.
+Many parents have benefited from listening to a relaxation MP3 such as Being a Happy Effective Parent.

-Next, tighten your stomach muscles.
+Now tighten your stomach muscles.
 Hold the tension and then gradually release.
 Then, move to your chest muscles.
 Take a deep breath.
 Hold it while tensing your chest muscles.
-Gradually let out your breath while gradually letting go of the tension in your chest muscles.
+Slowly let out your breath while gradually letting go of the tension in your chest muscles.

 As you have now progressively relaxed most of your major muscle groups, you may feel a tingly sensation.
 You will find that your breathing has become slower and deeper.
 You are now relaxed.

-Try to practice on a daily basis.
+Try to practice this technique on a daily basis.
 When you have followed the above for about 10 to 15 sessions, try it without tensing the muscles.
-See if you can just relax one muscle group at a time while breathing slowly and deeply.
+See if you can relax one muscle group at a time while breathing slowly and deeply.

-Relaxation and Stress Management Program – Imagery Relaxation and Success Rehearsal is a CD/MP3 audio program that is great for general relaxation training.
+Relaxation and Stress Management Program – Imagery Relaxation and Success Rehearsal is a MP3 audio program that is great for general relaxation training.

-When we think about things that are upsetting, our body tenses up.
-This is because the lower centers of our brain, which regulate body functions, does not distinguish between real images and those which are imagined.
+When we think about things that are upsetting, our body becomes tense.
+This is because the lower centers of our brain, which regulate body functions, does not distinguish between real and imagined images.
 If you think about being in an uncomfortable situation, your body will begin to respond as if you were in that situation.
-Since you have probably had lots of experience thinking about things that cause tension, you actually have all the skills necessary to do just the opposite.
+Since you’ve probably had lots of experience thinking about things that cause tension, you have all the skills necessary to do just the opposite.
 Imagine something that makes you feel good.

 To prepare for your mental vacation, relax your muscles and take a few deep breaths.
-Then close your eyes and imagine you are someplace you enjoy.
+Then close your eyes and imagine you’re someplace you enjoy.
 It could be the beach or the mountains or enjoying a favorite activity.
-Try to fully experience this imagined event.
+Try to experience this imagined event fully.
 See the sights.
 Hear the sounds.
 Feel the air.
 Smell the smells.
 Tune in to the sense of well-being.
 At first, you should allow 10 to 15 minutes for this exercise.
-As you become more adept you will find that you can feel like you have been on a long vacation or just come back from a good time in just a few moments.
+As you become more adept, you will find that you can feel like you have been on an extended vacation or have just returned from a good time in only a few moments.

 Listening to music is very relaxing.
 Reading can be rewarding for many.
 Enjoying a hobby can make life more fun.
-Research has shown that exercising several times a week (even just a walk) can reduce stress and tension.
-Research has also found that regular church attendance and daily prayer result in lower blood pressure and better coping.
+Research has shown that exercising several times a week (even just a walk) can reduce tension and stress.
+Research has also found that regular church attendance and daily prayer result in lower blood pressure and better coping skills.